What Is Grounds Maintenance?

 Types of Grounds Maintenance Workers

-Grounds maintenance workers maintain the visual appearance of properties by pulling weeds, mowing lawns, and preserving plant life.
+in addition to general lawn care and upkeep, grounds maintenance workers maintain the visual appearance of properties by pulling weeds, mulching around trees, mowing lawns, and preserving plant life.
 The four types of grounds maintenance workers are:

 ● Groundskeepers: They fulfill general maintenance duties such as removing snow, trimming hedges, mowing grass, and aerating soil.

 ● Landscapers: Landscape workers bring the visions of landscape design to life by planting flowers, planting trees, and building elements.